Get A Quote

 3) Wasting time on work no one’s waiting for

-5) Pursue Continuous Improvement
+5) Fifth Principle: Pursue Continuous Improvement

 The final principle of continuous improvement, also known as Kaizen, is what turns Lean into a lasting habit rather than a one-time fix.
 Here, even if your workflow is running smoothly, your customers’ needs, tools, and team structure will always evolve.
 That’s why you need to keep improving how you work.